 Recently, I was fueling my car when I was asked by a visitor driving a car rental how to get to highway #1.
 I clearly looked confused and responded with, “well, where are you going to?”
 Having lived in Alaska for over 40 years, I have never learned all of the official highway number designations.
-Never less, after the visitor from Germany responded saying “Alyeska”, I was able to explain how to reach Alyeska, based on navigational directions and street names not highway number.
-In this case, highway #1 in south-central Alaska is called the Seward Highway which starts in Anchorage and ends in Seward.
-In other parts of the Alaska, Highway #1 may refered to as the the Alaska, Sterling, or Glenn Highway.
+Never the less, after the visitor from Germany responded saying “Alyeska”, I was able to explain how to reach Alyeska, based on navigational directions and street names not highway number.
+In this case, highway #1 in southcentral Alaska is called the Seward Highway which starts in Anchorage and ends in Seward.
+In other parts of the Alaska, Highway #1 may be referred to as the the Alaska, Sterling, or Glenn Highway.

-And I’m not alone, when visiting Alaska you’ll quickly realize that asking for directions by highway number is a futile effort as most residents of Alaska don’t know what Highway number they live nearest.
+And I’m not alone, when visiting Alaska you’ll quickly realize that asking for directions by highway number is a futile effort as most residents of Alaska don’t know what highway number they live nearest.
 To help you prepare for your trip to Alaska, I”ll provide a brief summary of Alaska’s primary highways, by popular name, that most visitors to Alaska may expect travel on if starting their trip in Anchorage.

 The Seward Highway starts in Anchorage and ends in Seward.
 The 127 mile highway was Alaska’s first to be designated as an Alaska Scenic Highway and is also an “All American Road”.
 Its dramatic views as well as its opportunities for outdoor exploration and seeing wildlife really make it a must-do experience for any visitor to Alaska.
 You’ll take the Seward Highway south from Anchorage if you are planning on visiting Kenai Fjords National Park.